Navigating French Wine Labels: Expert Tips on Regions and Quality Indicators

 Scarcity of total production but strong demand means exorbitant prices, especially if a vineyard only makes a small quantity of wine, like La Romanee Conti, which has a vineyard area of 1.8 hectares.
 So, research well-regarded producers in regional alternatives.

-Read more about the Burgundy Wine Regions
+Read more about the Burgundy Wine Classifications

 Domaines (property): is used rather than Chateau.